GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Experiments

 \subsection{Metric}

-We adopt \textit{execution accuracy} as our metric based on whether the generated logical forms can return correct answers.
-For queries with multiple answers, we require the execution results to exactly match all the ground truth answers.
+We adopt \textit{execution accuracy} as our metric based on whether the generated logical form queries can return correct answers.
+For queries with multiple legal answers, we require the execution results to exactly match \textit{all} ground-truth answers.